minhdang26403/bustub/README.md

 BusTub is a relational database management system built at [Carnegie Mellon University](https://db.cs.cmu.edu) for the [Introduction to Database Systems](https://15445.courses.cs.cmu.edu) (15-445/645) course.
 This system was developed for educational purposes and should not be used in production environments.

-**WARNING: IF YOU ARE A STUDENT IN THE CLASS, DO NOT DIRECTLY FORK THIS REPO.
-DO NOT PUSH PROJECT SOLUTIONS PUBLICLY.
-THIS IS AN ACADEMIC INTEGRITY VIOLATION AND CAN LEAD TO GETTING YOUR DEGREE REVOKED, EVEN AFTER YOU GRADUATE.**

 ## Cloning this Repository

 The following instructions are adapted from the Github documentation on [duplicating a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository).
 The procedure below walks you through creating a private BusTub repository that you can use for development.